 logo

-When the extremities such as hands and feet feel numb, the first thing that often comes to mind is circulatory problems.
-However, the cause of numbness in the hands and feet is more likely to be peripheral neuropathy rather than circulatory issues.
-Peripheral neuropathy is a disease caused by damage to the nerves in the extremities, such as the arms and legs, due to various reasons.
+When numbness occurs in the extremities, such as the hands and feet, poor circulation is often the first thing that comes to mind.
+However, peripheral neuropathy is more likely the cause than poor circulation.
+Peripheral neuropathy is a condition caused by damage to the nerves in the extremities, such as the arms and legs, due to various causes.

 ============

-Foot bath in hot water
+Foot bath in hot water too

 These days, you always wear socks.

-Are you wearing thin socks at home?
+Are you wearing thin socks at home too?

 6